You are here

 - Sproule Creek is a delightful trail that follows a year-round bubbling creek.
 Providing great hiking, biking or snowshoeing in winter, it climbs a mellow grade for 10kms up to a historic mill.
 Access is off Taghum frontage road off Highway 3.

 - Slocan Pools is an interpretive loop trail that winds through open forest, eventually popping you out on a wide bend of the Kootenay River.
 Hikers will be rewarded with spectacular beachfront views and great fishing and paddling.
 It is also a good option for bikers and snowshoeing.
-To find this one, turn right at the Dam Inn and go straight down the hill to the trailhead.
+To find this one, turn at the Dam Inn and go straight down the hill to the trailhead.

 - Bonnington Traverse.
 This route is off trail and requires some map and compass skills.
 It can take 3-6 days.
 There are a series of huts along the way that are well maintained by the Kootenay Mountaineering Club and can be reserved for a fee.
 The hiking follows beautiful ridges offering great views and wildlife viewing opportunities.
 This route is most popular in winter as a ski touring adventure.